Phase stretch transform: Applications

-PST has been used for edge detection in biological and biomedical images as well as synthetic-aperture radar (SAR) image processing.
+PST has been used for edge detection in biological and biomedical images as well as synthetic-aperture radar (SAR) image processing, as well as detail and feature enhancement for digital images.
 PST has also been applied to improve the point spread function for single molecule imaging in order to achieve super-resolution.
 The transform exhibits intrinsic superior properties compared to conventional edge detectors for feature detection in low contrast visually impaired images.

 The PST function can also be performed on 1-D temporal waveforms in the analog domain to reveal transitions and anomalies in real time.

 Open source code release

 On February 9, 2016, a UCLA Engineering research group has made public the computer code for PST algorithm that helps computers process images at high speeds and "see" them in ways that human eyes cannot.
 The researchers say the code could eventually be used in face, fingerprint, and iris recognition systems for high-tech security, as well as in self-driving cars' navigation systems or for inspecting industrial products.
 The Matlab implementation for PST can also be downloaded from Matlab Files Exchange.
 However, it is provided for research purposes only, and a license must be obtained for any commercial applications.
 The software is protected under a US patent.
 The code was then significantly refactored and improved to support GPU acceleration.
 In May 2022, it became one algorithm in PhyCV: the first physics-inspired computer vision library.